chanioxaris/devops-docker-mooc/Part1.md

 `$ docker run -it devopsdockeruh/pull_exercise`

 Use `basics` for input as described in the image readme at Docker hub.

-This result to the secret message `This is the secret message`
+This result to the secret message `This is the secret message`.

 ![screenshot](Part1/1.3/img/1.3.png)